It All Belongs to Me: Background

-Brandy and Monica first worked together in 1997, on a song titled "The Boy is Mine".
-Created as a solo track, Brandy originally recorded the song alone.
+Brandy and Monica first worked together in 1997, on a song titled "The Boy is Mine."
+Created as a solo track, Brandy recorded the song alone.
 After listening to the result, however, she and Rodney Jerkins thought it would work better as a duet, an idea which was further inspired by Paul McCartney and Michael Jackson's 1982 hit duet "The Girl Is Mine".
 Jerkins, who produced the track, later claimed that both singers "didn't get along" during production and that he and Dexter Simmons remixed the track seven times to keep everything even.
 Monica later spoke about her relationship with Brandy in an interview with WZMX, stating, "we were young.
 We could barely stay in the room with each other.
 By no means was it jealousy or envy.
 She and I are polar opposites and instead of embracing that, we used our differences as reasons not to be amongst each other."

 Later in 2011, it was reported that producer Rico Love was working with Monica on her seventh studio album, New Life.
-Love then conceived a track titled "It All Belongs to Me", which was written as a loose sequel to "The Boy is Mine".
-He stated that "It All Belongs to Me" is essentially picking up where "The Boy is Mine" left off.
-"It's a very soulful R&B song with pop sensibilities.
+Love conceived "It All Belongs to Me" as a loose sequel to "The Boy is Mine."
+He stated that the song was essentially picking up where the 1998 duet left off, telling Rap-Up in 2012: "It's a very soulful R&B song with pop sensibilities.
 I wanted to make sure I made it a classic R&B record, but I definitely wanted to make sure that it had enough appeal to cross over and become a Top 40 record".
-"It All Belongs to Me" was released as an official single on February 10, 2012, through RCA Records.
-The song is also slated to appear on both singers' albums.

-In April 2012, Monica revealed to Rap-Up that the song was initially produced for and belonged to R&B singer and producer R. Kelly and was intended to be part of his eleventh studio album, Write Me Back.
-She further explained that she actually "had to really go to him and ask him: 'Can I take this song, I really wanna take this song and put it on my new album'".
-Kelly ended up giving the song to her, which resulted in Monica thanking him "from the bottom of [her] heart".
+In April 2012, Monica that the song was initially produced for and belonged to R&B singer R. Kelly and was intended to be part of his 2012 album Write Me Back.
+She further explained that she actually "had to really go to him and ask him: 'Can I take this song, I really wanna take this song and put it on my new album'."
+Kelly ended up giving the song to her, which resulted in Monica thanking him "from the bottom of [her] heart."
 The label then brought up the idea to her to put Brandy on the song, which was initially intended as a solo song.